fruskac/map/README.md

 gulp watch
 ```

-This will start the local development server on port 3000, that serves the project root, so you can go to your browser
+This will also start the local development server on port 3000, that serves the project root, so you can go to your browser
 and open `http://localhost:3000` to access the files, or for example `http://localhost:3000/examples/angularjs.html` to
 access the angularjs example.
-You can also acces the documentation by opening `http://localhost:3000/docs/index.html` in your browser.
+You can also access the documentation by opening `http://localhost:3000/docs/index.html` in your browser.

 ##### Release and Documentation
 Documentation build is usually done in the release process to minimize the chance of merge problems, as all the files